 While all state-assisted colleges and universities are required to follow the Ohio Articulation and Transfer Policy, independent colleges and universities in Ohio may or may not participate in the transfer policy.
 Therefore, students interested in transferring to independent institutions are encouraged to check with the college or university of their choice regarding transfer agreements.
-In support of improved articulation and transfer processes, the Ohio Department of Higher Education will establish a transfer clearinghouse to receive, annotate, and convey transcripts among state-assisted colleges and universities.
+In support of improved articulation and transfer processes, the Ohio Department of Higher Education established a transfer clearinghouse to receive, annotate, and convey transcripts among state-assisted colleges and universities.
 This system is designed to provide standardized information and help colleges and universities reduce undesirable variability in the transfer credit evaluation process.

 The Ohio Department of Higher Education's Transfer and Articulation Policy established the Transfer Module, which is a subset or entire set of a college or university's general education curriculum in A.A., A.S. and baccalaureate degree programs.
 Students in applied associate degree programs may complete some individual transfer module courses within their degree program or continue beyond the degree program to complete the entire transfer module.
-The Transfer Module contains 54-60 quarter hours or 36-40 semester hours of course credit in English composition (minimum 5-6 quarter hours or 3 semester hours); mathematics, statistics and formal/symbolic logic (minimum of 3 quarter hours or 3 semester hours); arts/humanities (minimum 9 quarter hours or 6 semester hours); social and behavioral sciences (minimum of 9 quarter hours or 6 semester hours); and natural sciences

-(minimum 9 quarter hours or 6 semester hours).
+The Transfer Module contains 36-40 semester hours of course credit in English composition (minimum 3 semester hours); mathematics, statistics and formal/symbolic logic (minimum of 3 semester hours); arts/humanities (minimum 6 semester hours); social and behavioral sciences (minimum of 6 semester hours); and natural sciences (minimum 6 semester hours).
 Oral communication and interdisciplinary areas may be included as additional options.
 Additional elective hours from among these areas make up the total hours for a completed Transfer Module.
 Courses for the Transfer Module should be 100- and 200-level general education courses commonly completed in the first two years of a student's course of study.
 Each state-assisted university, technical and community college is required to establish and maintain an approved Transfer Module.